bbc/bbcrd_vault_collection/docs/README.md

 ---------------------------------------

 Vault is an enormously flexible tool and can be deployed in a huge number of different ways.
-This collection delibrately focuses on one particular architecture based on Vault's raft integrated storage and PGP unseal key encryption.
+This collection deliberately focuses on one particular architecture based on Vault's raft integrated storage and PGP unseal key encryption.